malramsay64/phd-thesis/06_Melting_Behaviour/results.md

-This is followed by an analysis of the melting dynamics of each crystal structure, looking at their stability and whether there is competition between structures.
+This is followed by an analysis of the melting dynamics of each crystal structure, looking at their stability whether there is competition between structures, and what the fluctuation model can tell us about the structure.

 ## Static analysis of the Trimer Polymorphs